BelaPlatform/bela_newBlog/docs/_posts/2020-01-23-absurd-instrument-hackathon.markdown

 ___

-A special thank goes to the wonderful team that, in one way or another, made this event possible: Jonathan Winfield, Angela McArthur, Sophie Skach, Charlotte Nordmoen, Andrea Guidi, Jacob Harrison, Robert Jack, Andrew McPherson, Antonella Nonnis, Lia Mice and Nick Bryan-Kinns.
+A special thank goes to the wonderful team that, in one way or another, made this event possible: Giacomo Lepri, Jonathan Winfield, Angela McArthur, Sophie Skach, Charlotte Nordmoen, Andrea Guidi, Jacob Harrison, Robert Jack, Andrew McPherson, Antonella Nonnis, Lia Mice and Nick Bryan-Kinns.

 The Hackathon was supported by the [Media and Arts Technology](http://www.mat.qmul.ac.uk/) (MAT) doctoral training centre as part of [Inter/sections](https://intersections.io/) 2019.